augusto-herrmann/transparencia-dados-abertos-brasil/README.md

 * official website
 * transparency portal
 * open data portal

+### Contributing

+We welcome contributions to the project.
+If you have an idea or want to improve something, please check out the [contributing guide](CONTRIBUTING.md).

 We also intend to collaborate on the monitoring of transparency of Brazilian states and municipalities in projects such as